Skip to content

 Parameter Description

-• val: The value corresponding to the field name, representing the search value for the left fuzzy match condition.
+• val: The value corresponding to the column name, representing the search value for the left fuzzy match condition.

 • condition: A boolean value that controls whether to apply this left fuzzy match condition.